-Wiley Rein’s multi-disciplinary FCPA Practice has the knowledge and expertise to navigate our clients through this high risk area of law.
-Wiley Rein’s FCPA attorneys are experienced in structuring and implementing effective corporate compliance programs designed to prevent violations.
-Should problems arise, our FCPA Team possesses the well-honed skills necessary to investigate and defend complex enforcement actions.
+Wiley Rein’s multi-disciplinary FCPA Practice has the expertise to navigate clients through this high risk area of law.
+Our FCPA attorneys are experienced in structuring and implementing effective corporate compliance programs designed to prevent violations.
+Should problems arise, Wiley Rein’s FCPA Team possesses the skills necessary to investigate and defend complex enforcement actions.
 Our work on FCPA matters includes:

-Our FCPA Practice counsels a wide variety of clients, including government contractors, financial institutions, manufacturers, insurers, and oil, engineering, private equity, financial services, hospitality, and construction companies.
-We have effectively handled FCPA issues related to our clients’ business transactions in Africa, Asia, the Middle East, Europe, and Latin America.
-Our clients include Fortune 500 companies, privately held companies, trade associations, and senior corporate executives.
+Our FCPA Practice counsels a wide variety of clients, including government contractors, financial institutions, manufacturers, insurers, communications providers, and energy, engineering, private equity, hospitality, technology, and construction companies.
+We have handled FCPA issues related to our clients’ business transactions in Africa, Asia, the Middle East, Europe, and Latin America.
+Our clients include public and privately held companies of all sizes, trade associations, and senior corporate executives.

-Our FCPA Team includes former federal prosecutors, experienced international attorneys, seasoned compliance counsel, and strategic litigators.
-Our FCPA attorneys work with and are supported by a highly sophisticated and comprehensive interdisciplinary team of lawyers from our Government Contracts, Telecommunications, Insurance, White Collar Defense & Government Investigations, International Trade, Election Law & Government Ethics, and Food & Drug Law groups, among others.
+Wiley Rein’s FCPA Team includes former federal prosecutors, experienced international attorneys, seasoned compliance counsel, and strategic litigators.
+These attorneys work with and are supported by a highly-sophisticated interdisciplinary team of lawyers from our Government Contracts, Telecommunications, Insurance, White Collar Defense & Government Investigations, International Trade, Election Law & Government Ethics, and Food & Drug Law groups, among others.

 Risk-Based, Cost-Effective Compliance Programs

-Wiley Rein recognizes that a well-conceived compliance program is the single most essential element in preventing FCPA violations.
-However, if a compliance program is not appropriately tailored to a company’s actual risk profile, the associated cost can be great and the benefit negligible.
-To help our clients avoid FCPA entanglements, we encourage them to act proactively to deter and detect possible infringements.
+Wiley Rein recognizes that a well-conceived and executed compliance program is the single most essential element in preventing FCPA violations.
+However, to be effective, a compliance program must be appropriately tailored to a company’s actual risk profile.
 We assist clients in developing individualized compliance programs to minimize both the risk and the adverse consequences of improper conduct.
 We regularly help companies with:

 - Publishing company-wide ethics manuals;